-We realise that parents and carers may well struggle to cope with a report that their child has been the victim of an assault or is alleged to have assaulted another child.
-Details of organisations that support parents are provided on the school website and at the end of the policy.
+We realise that parents/carers may well struggle to cope with a report that their child has been the victim of an assault or is alleged to have assaulted another child.
+Details of organisations that support parents are provided at the end of the policy.